PennLINC/keller-networks/README.md

 Use the script pred_acc_by_PFN_workbench.R to take the results from pred_acc_by_PFN.m and convert them to .dscalar.nii files that can be read in by Connectome Workbench for plotting the brainmaps.

-## Step 4: Association between prediction accuracy and S-A axis rank (Figures 5)
+## Step 4: Association between prediction accuracy and S-A axis rank (Figure 5)

 ### 4.1	Spin tests